1st Clinic of Gastroenterology

 - Sphincterotomy – stone extraction

-The A' Department of Gastroenterology features high-standard technical equipment which places it among the most advanced centers of gastroenterology in Europe and North America.
+The A' Clinic of Gastroenterology features high-standard technical equipment which places it among the most advanced centers of gastroenterology in Europe and North America.
 Among others it is equipped with:

 - Special flexible video endoscopes: gastroscopes, colonoscopes and angled vision endoscopes for biliary endoscopy